White Motor Company: Truck Manufacturing

 REO (in 1957) and Diamond T (in 1958).
 White also agreed to sell Consolidated Freightways, Freightliner Trucks through its own dealers.
 White produced trucks under the Autocar nameplate following its acquisition.
-Diamond T and REO Motor Car Company became the Diamond REO division, which was discontinued in the 1970s.
+Diamond T and REO Motor Car Company became the Diamond REO division, which was discontinued in 1995.

-A White semi performed a role in the 1949 James Cagney film White Heat.
+A White Semi performed a role in the 1949 James Cagney film White Heat.
 This era was probably the peak of White Motor market penetration, with the substantial gasoline engined tractors moving a large part of the tractor trailer fleet.

 White designed and (with other companies) produced the M3 Scout Car, the standard United States Army reconnaissance vehicle at the start of World War II.
 White also built the later M2, M3, M13 and M16 half-tracks.

 In 1967, White started the Western Star division to sell trucks on the west coast.